National Security Act, 2017

 CSE is governed by the National Defence Act, but it is a civilian agency, not a military one.
 However, Bill C-59, and now the federal budget and the legislation that the Minister of Public Safety and Emergency Preparedness says will be tabled this fall, is opening the door to capability sharing between CSE and Canadian Forces to improve our cyber capabilities in a military context or even in war zones.

-I posed questions to the chief of the CSC and other officials who were present throughout different stages of the study.
+I posed questions to the chief of the CSE and other officials who were present throughout different stages of the study.
 I said that there was some debate in the context of international law as to what sovereignty meant in this digital age.
 An act of war is when one infringes on someone's sovereignty, but is a server part of one's sovereignty?
 What is the role that data is playing in this?
 Certainly, colleagues who work on the trade file had similar concerns that they raised.

-I asked these questions in the context of information-sharing capabilities with Canadian forces.
+I asked these questions in the context of information-sharing capabilities with Canadian Forces.
 All I was able to get as an answer was that this stuff was already being done and it was better that it be codified in the law with all the protections, oversight, and review.
 Pardon me for being glib, but that all comes with that.
 However, it is not enough.
 If a foreign state actor, as the bill describes, engages in some kind of activity, we are talking about the Minister of National Defence having the capability to interfere with intellectual property and to be engaged in an active way.

-In this era, when the federal budget is talking about more and more capability sharing between police and intelligence services, which let us not forget is what CSC is, ultimately, as it is not any kind of offensive entity but rather deals with foreign intelligence, and then to involve the Canadian Armed Forces, we are going down a slippery slope.
+In this era, when the federal budget is talking about more and more capability sharing between police and intelligence services, which let us not forget is what CSE is, ultimately, as it is not any kind of offensive entity but rather deals with foreign intelligence, and then to involve the Canadian Armed Forces, we are going down a slippery slope.
 This is not an issue I raise.
 It was one that witnesses raised time and again throughout this study.

 Part of the reason why I tabled amendments, which were unfortunately voted down by the Liberals at committee, was to remove these elements, not because we disagreed, although they certainly are concerning, but because they required proper study.
 They should not have been part of omnibus legislation.
 They had nothing to do with the previous Bill C-51.
 Nor were they part of the public consultations that both the minister did and the committee did.